Linaro/website/_posts/current/blog/2020-06-24-high-performance-computing-hpc-reflection-and-forward-looking.md

 ---
 layout: post
 title: " High Performance Computing (HPC), Reflection and Forward-looking."
-description: In 2018 we discussed the first step for ARM into High Performance Computing (HPC).
-Since then, Linaro has been working to increase awareness of the successes within the High Performance Computing ARM ecosystem.
-HPC now forms a key part of our activities, plus an association with Fugaku - the No.1 Supercomputer in the world (according to the Top500 bi-annual review).
+description: High Performance Computing forms a key part of our Linaro Connect activities and our virtual conferences.
+Here we reflect and look at what's next for HPC.
 date: 2020-06-26 04:22:14+00:00
 image: /assets/images/content/hpc-bg.jpg
 tags: